tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Image-Search/quickstarts/nodejs.md

 ms.date: 08/26/2019
 ms.author: aahi
 ms.custom: seodec2018
-ms.openlocfilehash: 737927aa725c117158ea867e007ecc0cedde50aa
+ms.openlocfilehash: fe6289ce893f959ca958096db80f4b2295f6dd43
-ms.sourcegitcommit: 94ee81a728f1d55d71827ea356ed9847943f7397
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 08/26/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "70034650"
+ms.locfileid: "74327086"
 ---
-# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-nodejs"></a>Gyors útmutató: Képek keresése a Bing Image Search REST API és a Node. js használatával
+# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-nodejs"></a>Quickstart: Search for images using the Bing Image Search REST API and Node.js

-Ezzel a rövid útmutatóval megkezdheti a keresési kérések küldését a Bing Image Search API.
-Ez a JavaScript-alkalmazás keresési lekérdezést küld az API-nak, és megjeleníti az eredményekben szereplő első rendszerkép URL-címét.
-Az alkalmazás JavaScriptben való megírásakor az API egy REST-alapú webszolgáltatás, amely kompatibilis a legtöbb programozási nyelvvel.
+Use this quickstart to start sending search requests to the Bing Image Search API.
+This JavaScript application sends a search query to the API, and displays the URL of the first image in the results.
+While this application is written in Javascript, the API is a RESTful web service compatible with most programming languages.

 A minta forráskódja további hibakezeléssel és megjegyzésekkel együtt elérhető a [GitHubon](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingImageSearchv7Quickstart.js).